This article appeared also on openDemocracy.net.

 The Commission may already be considered a form of European government, but shouldn't we rather move the legislational power to a large scale digital parliament and decentralize the governmental implementation by letting each national government take care of executional power, merely creating European exchange points for law enforcement coordination and such like?
 I think there is much to discuss here, given the perspective of having a parliamentary body that does not necessarily need to be looked after like a baby.
 Maintaining decentralized governance could strengthen the principle of separation of powers.

 Mr Fazi argues whether a more legitimate European parliament would still vote for austerity given a lack of simple alternatives.
 That's an interesting aspect.
-Given the way our digital parliament dissects problems in-depth before going to vote it would probably figure out in the process of analysis that austerity fuels a pointless race to the bottom of human decency when the system of capital and debt is fundamentally broken.
-OXFAM recently provided statistical evidence that with less and less individuals owning as much as the poorer half of the human population on Earth (85 in 2015 according to BBC's "The Super-Rich And Us" documentary, 62 in 2016 according to OXFAM's DAVOS report).
+Given the way our digital parliament dissects problems in-depth before going to vote, it would probably figure out in the process of analysis that austerity fuels a pointless race to the bottom of human decency when the system of capital and debt is fundamentally broken.
+OXFAM recently provided statistical evidence that with less and less individuals owning as much as the poorer half of the human population on Earth (85 in 2015 according to BBC's "The Super-Rich And Us" documentary, 62 in 2016 according to OXFAM's DAVOS report, later updated to just eight people).
 We are thus living in the most injust period of human history.

 I think it is reasonable to presume that a large digital assembly, if properly set up, would come to the conclusion that the mechanisms of global capitalism need to be regulated, redistributing wealth from those few (who can't even make reasonable use of it: scientists from Princeton discovered that wealth above $75,000 a year does not augment personal happiness) to the rest of us.
 Politics of austerity could by logical consequence be considered simply obsolete.